 Supplementation of Essential Vitamins and Minerals

 For those who are not able to get sufficient amounts of B vitamins and supporting nutrients from their diet, it is highly recommended that essential nutrients such as methyl-B12, methyl-folate, N-acetylcysteine, riboflavin (B6), fish oils (omega oils), curcumin, vitamin C, D, E, and probiotics should be supplemented.
 The methylated B vitamins or active folate (like folinic acid) are the most important, as they are able to circumvent methylation which converts them into biologically active forms (one of the key issues in MTHFR polymorphisms), allowing them to be readily available for use in the metabolic cycle.
-If you would like more information on how to supplement if you have the MTHFR gene then see here and another video of a facebook live session here
+If you would like more information about the MTHFR gene then see here.

 Dentistry and MTHFR